hedgreneric/ISU-Vault/Spring24/COM S 418/Assignments/Assignment4-Hedgren.md

 	return true
 ```

+This algorithm uses the 2DRandomizedBoundedLP from the textbook, which the expected runtime is linear.
+This is modified to return false if the linear program is infeasible, and true if it is feasible.

+This determines whether P is star-shaped or not because if there is an intersection of all the edges being half-spaces with a point inside that is valid, then that point will be able to connect with all the points in P without going outside P

 ## Question 4.16
 **On n parallel railway tracks n trains are going with constant speeds v1 ,